Building Materials & DPP Before ESPR Review 2028

 What is not confirmed today:

-• one definitive list of mandatory data fields for all product families
+- one final, sector-wide list of mandatory data fields for all product families

 That is exactly why 2026–2028 should be treated as a preparation phase rather than a panic phase.